Guangdong - A profile

 Shenzhen

-The coastal city Shenzhen, located on the east bank of the Pearl River Delta, was named China’s first Special Economic Zone in 1980.15 With a population of 12.53 million in 2017, it was voted China’s third most dynamic city, after Shanghai and Beijing, in the 2016 Global City Momentum Index and named the most economically competitive city in the country.16 In 2017, its GDP grew by 8.8 percent, reaching RMB 2.24 trillion, with per capita GDP of RMB 183,127, the highest in Guangdong.17 Shenzhen’s four pillar industries are high-tech, financial services, modern logistics and cultural sector.18 It is home to Tencent, China’s leading provider of Internet value added services, and the birthplace of renowned smartphone maker, Huawei Technologies, and drone maker DJI.19
+The coastal city Shenzhen, located on the east bank of the Pearl River Delta, was named China’s first Special Economic Zone in 1980.15 Shenzhen was voted China’s most dynamic city, ahead of Chongqing, Wuhan, Hangzhou and Shanghai, in the 2020 Global City Momentum Index.
+It is named as one of the world’s foremost innovation hubs, and ranked among the top five cities globally for office net absorption, and the strength of demand has prompted a construction boom and growing investor interest.16 In 2018, its GDP grew by 7.6 percent, reaching RMB 2,422.19 billion, with per capita GDP of RMB 189,568, the highest in Guangdong.17 Shenzhen’s four pillar industries are high-tech, financial services, modern logistics and cultural sector.18 It is home to Tencent, China’s leading provider of Internet value added services, and the birthplace of renowned smartphone maker, Huawei Technologies, and drone maker DJI.19

 Shantou